progit/progit/en/07-customizing-git/01-chapter7.markdown

 #### Enforcing Fast-Forward-Only Pushes ####

 The only thing left is to enforce fast-forward-only pushes.
-In Git versions 1.6 or newer, you can set the `receive.denyDeletes` and `receive.denyNonFastForwards` settings.
-But enforcing this with a hook will work in older versions of Git, and you can modify it to do so only for certain users or whatever else you come up with later.
+To do so, you can simply set the `receive.denyDeletes` and `receive.denyNonFastForwards` settings.
+But enforcing this with a hook will also work, and you can modify it to do so only for certain users or whatever else you come up with later.

 The logic for checking this is to see if any commits are reachable from the older revision that aren’t reachable from the newer one.
 If there are none, then it was a fast-forward push; otherwise, you deny it: